IB Frequently Asked Questions

 Q: I heard the IB is a lot of extra work.
 What are the advantages of enrolling in the IB Program?

 A: Students with IB Diplomas, who now attend universities, report that their involvement with IB has given them the tools needed to succeed at university and to make the most of their post-secondary education.
 In particular, students comment on their sense of preparedness, their self-confidence, their research skills, their ability to manage their time, and their willingness to be actively engaged in their own learning.
-Even more importantly, they have developed a sense of the world around them, their responsibility to it, and the skills with which to embrace the complexities of life.
-The IBO often employs a variety of phrases to describe these traits and abilities: "learning how to learn", "life-long learners", "critical and compassionate thinkers", and, "informed participants in local and world affairs".
+Even more importantly, they have developed the skills with which to embrace the complexities of life.
+The IB Organisation often employs a variety of phrases to describe these traits and abilities: "learning how to learn", "life-long learners", "critical and compassionate thinkers", and, "informed participants in local and world affairs".

 Q: What is the difference between IB Diploma Candidate and Certificate Student?

 A: IB Diploma students must complete six IB courses in the 11th and 12th grades, as well as complete the core requirements of the program.
 For the six courses students must choose one class from each of Groups 1-5.
 For the 6th course students can choose a Group 6 course, or may choose to take a second Group 3 or 4 course.
-All Diploma students must complete the core elements- TOK, CAS and EE requirements of the program.
+All Diploma students must complete the three core elements- Creativity, Activity and Service (CAS), The Extended Essay (EE) and Theory of Knowledge (TOK) requirements of the program.

 Q: Does the IB increase your chance of getting into a US university?